ibm-messaging/mq-rdqm/cloud/aws-drha/README.md

 # Deploying IBM(R) MQ Advanced RDQM DR/HA on AWS

 This version of the sample shows how to deploy the Replicated Data Queue Manager Disaster Recovery High Availability (RDQM DR/HA) Queue Manager in two AWS regiions.
+This is an Active/Active/Active scenario, which means you can run a Queue Manager in each Availability zone.

 1. It uses an AutoScalingGroup with a LaunchConfiguration in each Availability Zone to automate the creation of each instance, including replacing an instance automatically if one fails
 2. It uses a separate NetworkInterface for each Instance that is dedicated to RDQM